Get Legal and Tax Updates for France?

 The French work visa system has several pathways, each for different professional situations:

-• Talent Passport (Passeport Talent) - For highly skilled professionals, entrepreneurs and investors
+• Talent Passport (Passeport Talent) - For highly skilled professionals, entrepreneurs and investors, often requiring a master's degree

-• EU Blue Card - For qualified workers with higher education degrees
+• EU Blue Card -For qualified workers with higher education degrees from the European Union or elsewhere

 • Temporary worker visa - For short-term assignments, usually valid for one year